Manticore and Scorpicore

 [Hide user commentary]

 Because of their low stats for a level 6 creature, especially in health, two Minotaurs are considered to be a better deal than one Manticore, at the same cost with double the damage and more health.
 Basic Manticores are almost useless as their speed isn't sufficient to fly into a town, and they don't have paralyzing ability.
-Scorpicores are decent for sieging towns, and also they can be used to block shooters, paralyze stacks and soak up retaliations, leaving the Dragons and Minotaurs to finish off the opponent without receiving damage.
-High speed of Scorpicores allows a hero to use them for rushing through the map, when Dragons are yet to be purchased.
+Scorpicores are decent for sieging towns, and also they can be used to block shooters, paralyze stacks and soak up retaliations, leaving the Dragons and Minotaurs to finish off the opponent without receiving damage (the latter have only 50 HPs, thus an attack with retaliation may be fatal for them).
+The high speed of Scorpicores allows a hero to use them for rushing through the map, when Dragons are yet to be purchased.